cliosight/cliosight_templates/overview.md

 ### Form <a name="form"></a>
 A form in Cliosight is the standard method for populating tables.
 Data from a CSV file can also be imported through a form.
 It can have any number of nested sub-forms.
 With the 'pre_html' and 'post_html' JSON tags, it can function like a web page.
 A form is complete, except for the limitation that it can only have one submit button.

 Forms can be grouped together in a [Dashboard](#dashboard).
-Pre-defined values in input fields like a drop-down menu or a multi-select option may contain column values of a [Report](#report).
-By using a report which is not made public, access to a field can also be restricted by an admin.
+Pre-defined values in input fields like a drop-down menu or multi-select option may contain column values of a [Report](#report).
+By using a report which is not public, access to a field can also be restricted by an admin.

 [Click here](https://github.com/cliosight/introduction/blob/main/form_json_format.css) to see all JSON tags that can be used within a form definition.

-### Example of Forms - Meeting Scheduler Application <a name="form_example"></a>
+### Example of Forms - A Meeting Scheduler Portal <a name="form_example"></a>
 For an application like a "company meeting scheduler" portal, forms can be used to add contacts, groups and meeting requests.
-Data captured can be used to [automate](#automation) tasks like sending out emails for meeting invite, update or cancellation.
+Data captured can be used to [automate](#automation) tasks like sending out emails for meeting invite, update or cancellation based on some logical decisions.

 [Contact](https://app.cliosight.com/app/forms/35/show/public?noNavbar=true) ,   [Group](https://app.cliosight.com/app/forms/34/show/public?noNavbar=true) ,   [Meeting](https://app.cliosight.com/app/forms/58/show/public?noNavbar=true)